TasmiaZerin1128/Software-Project-Lab-1/Client/README.md

 # SPL1-Client
-Code for Client

-Used for joining the multiplayer mode
+Used for joining the Multiplayer mode